influx6-prive/prive-developer-setup/README.md

 Set the `user` argument to the username for your account on your system

-*You will see a directory called `ThingsYouNeed` in the user's home directory which contains different files you will need*
+You will see a directory called `ThingsYouNeed` in the user's home directory which contains different files you will need during setup (e.g like `eclipse.ini` file to use for eclipse)

 ## VMs